 Russel Gmirkin, the author of this admittedly highly academic book, uses careful research into early sources to suggest quite convincingly that the first part of Genesis (chapters 1-11) couldn't have been written before 278 BCE.
 He also shows why it's likely that Genesis was first written in Alexandria, Egypt -- not, as you'd expect, in the land of Judah.

-Meanwhile, it's no coincidence at all that another important work known to scholars as the Septuagint was also written at almost exactly the same time (c.
+Meanwhile, it's no coincidence that another important work known to scholars as the Septuagint began to be assembled at almost exactly the same time (c.
 275 BCE) in exactly the same place (Alexandria, Egypt).
 What is the Septuagint?
-The Septuagint is the oldest known collection of Hebrew scriptures -- an early version of the "Old Testament" (as Christians call it).
-But it's not written in Hebrew.
-It's written in Greek.
+The Septuagint is the oldest known collection of Hebrew scriptures -- sort of an early version of the "Old Testament" (as Christians call it).
+What's striking about this collection is that it was written not only in Hebrew but also simultaneously in Greek -- translated from Hebrew texts for the Greek-speaking Jewish population of 3rd century BCE Alexandria.
+Fragments of the early Greek Septuagint have been found by archaeologists.

-Much to the embarrassment of orthodox Jewish and Christian scholars, until the Dead Sea Scrolls were found in 1947 at Qumran (south of Jerusalem), scholars hadn't found any pre-Common-Era versions of the Jewish Bible written in Hebrew** (or any major chunks of the Jewish Bible, for that matter).
-The next-oldest-known copy of the Torah (the Masoretic Aleppo Codex) dates from the 10th century CE -- a mere 1,000 years ago or so!
+Much to the embarrassment of modern orthodox Jewish and Christian scholars, until the Dead Sea Scrolls were found in 1947 at Qumran (east of Jerusalem), scholars hadn't found any pre-Common-Era versions of the Jewish canon written in Hebrew** (or any major chunks of the Hebrew Bible, for that matter).
+The next-oldest-known authoritative copy of the Hebrew Bible (the Masoretic Aleppo Codex) dates from the early 10th century CE -- a mere 1,100 years ago or so!

 These earlier scrolls had something important to say about God, in the view of the Alexandrian scholars.
 But when these assorted teachings were put together, they made a mishmash.
 The collection was disjointed -- really just a bunch of prophecies and histories strung together.
 They didn't make much sense when read one after the other on their own.
 So the scholars had to do quite a bit of editing and rewriting to tie everything together (a process called redaction).
-Then they added their own contribution: they wrote an introduction to the collection -- a myth that would tie together all the earlier prophecies into a cohesive theological book that would make sense (well, sort of).
+Then, as I understand it, they added their own contribution: they wrote an introduction to the collection -- a myth that would tie together all the earlier prophecies into a cohesive theological paradigm that would make sense (well, sort of).

-Enter the highly influential book of Genesis, pieced together from bits and pieces of earlier material, written at the same time in both Greek and Hebrew versions, and placed at the very beginning of the collection to serve as a theological "preface" for everything else that would follow.
+Enter the highly influential book of Genesis, pieced together from bits and pieces of earlier material during the Ptolemaic period in Egypt, and placed at the very beginning of the collection to serve as a theological "preface" for everything else that would follow.

 To be sure, many elements of Genesis can be traced to Ancient Near East sources (elements such as the Flood narratives), but all this proves is that the authors knew their sources and wanted to draw on them.
 It's part and parcel of theological writing: you always try to draw on earlier sources in order to establish your own authority.